 - 1/2 teaspoon grated ginger

-- Tear kale leaves from stems and transfer pieces to a large mixing bowl.
-Massage kale with hands until tender, about 3-5 minutes.
-Add cranberries, hemp hearts, and almonds.
+Tear kale leaves from stems and add to a large mixing bowl.
+Massage kale with hands 3 minutes, or until tender.
+Stir in cranberries, hemp hearts, and almonds.